RichardValerosoUniverse/World-at-35/security.md

 How's that?
 COCONUT is a giant nut 🥥

-Psychiatrist Richard Madriñan Valeroso,LMT,MD is Manila City's University of Santo Tomas in the Philippines' Summa Cum Laude honors degree, (Class of 2023, Psychiatry and Behavioural Medicine with a GWA of 1.000). 🎗️
+Psychiatrist Richard Madriñan Valeroso,LMT,MD is Manila City's University of Santo Tomas in the Philippines' Summa Cum Laude honors degree, (Class of 2023, Psychiatry and Behavioural Medicine with a perfect GWA of 1.000). 🎗️